-All owners residing within the corporate limits of the City of Terre Haute are required to license their dogs and cats as provided in this Division of the Terre Haute City Code.
+All owners residing within the corporate limits of the City of Terre Haute are required to license their dogs and cats-as provided in this Division of the Terre Haute City Code.

 - a.
-Any person owning, keeping, harboring or having custody of any dog or eat over six (6) months of age, must obtain a pet license for such animal; provided, however, that no pet license shall be required of any animal welfare organization, municipal animal control facility or governmental agency, or guide/service dog.
-Any person owning, keeping, harboring or having custody of any cat or dog over six (6) months of age must provide proof of spay/neuter when applying for city license.
+Any person owning, keeping, harboring or having custody of any cat or dog over six (6) three (3) -months of age must provide proof rabies vaccine and of spay/neuter when applying for city license.
 A person owning, keeping, harboring or having custody of any cat or dog may purchase an unaltered animal license in lieu of this requirement.
 No license shall be required of any animal welfare organization, municipal animal control facility or government agency, or certified guide/service dog.
 Consideration will be given with a health waiver from a veterinarian. - b.
 A durable tag stamped with number and year of issuance will be provided to pet license holders for each license granted.
 Dogs and cats must be microchipped or wear their permanent tag or tags (rabies, license, personal ID, microchip if applicable) at all times, except when involved in any organized show, obedience demonstration, training situation or under the care of a licensed veterinarian. - c.
 Any person owning any dog or cat may obtain, in addition to the animal's tags, a microchip implant for the dog or cat.
 In no case shall the microchip implant replace the requirement for the annual licensure of a dog or cat with the Board of Public Works and Safety. - d.
-Any person owning any dog or cat, which has been implanted with a microchip, shall keep the microchip registration up to date with the microchip company before a move, sale, trade, barter, gift or transfer of the animal. transfer the microchip registration with the Board of Public Works and Safety upon sale, trade, barter, gift or transfer of an animal.
+Any person owning any dog or cat, which has been implanted with a microchip, shall keep the microchip registration up to date with the microchip company before a move, sale, trade, barter, gift or transfer of the animal.
 (Gen. Ord.
-No. 25, 2001, As Amended, 3-14-02)
+No. 25, 2001, As Amended, 3-14-02; Gen. Ord.
+No. 11, 2009, As Amended, 9-11-09)